0xAX/asm/content/asm_3.md

 ## Example

 After going through the theory, it’s time to write some code!
 Let’s explore another example to boost our confidence with assembly programming.
-In the previous chapter have seen the [assembly program](./asm_2.md#program-example) that calculated the sum of two numbers.
-The numbers were hard-coded in the program code.
-Let's try to do something similar but less trivial.
-This time, we will write a simple program that takes [two command-line arguments](https://en.wikipedia.org/wiki/Command-line_interface#Arguments), calculates their sum, and prints the result.
+In the previous chapter, we wrote the [assembly program](./asm_2.md#program-example) that calculated the sum of two numbers that were hard-coded in the program's code.
+Now, let's do something similar but less trivial.
+This time, we will write a simple program that takes two [command-line arguments](https://en.wikipedia.org/wiki/Command-line_interface#Arguments), calculates their sum, and prints the result.

 > [!NOTE]
 > For simplification, we will skip checking whether the command-line arguments are numeric and won’t handle overflow checks.
 You can do it as your homework.